SourojitGhosh/SourojitGhosh.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Human-Centered Design and Engineering, University of Washington, Seattle, 2025 (expected)
+* Ph.D in Human-Centered Design and Engineering, University of Washington, Seattle (in-progress)
-* M.S. in Human-Centered Design and Engineering, University of Washington, Seattle, 2022
+* M.S. in Human-Centered Design and Engineering, University of Washington, Seattle
-* B.S. in Computer Science with a Minor in Creative Writing, University of Minnesota, Twin Cities, 2020
+* B.S. in Computer Science with a Minor in Creative Writing, University of Minnesota, Twin Cities.

 Publications